 Eq.~(\ref{TOC_E_i_optimal_bar_c}) is a non-trivial result.
 A finite cumulative payoff $E_{\rm tot} = \sum_i E_i$ can be extracted from the common resource and one could have expected that everybody gets a share scaling with $1/N$, with the actual size being a function of individual per-unit costs $c_i$.
 This is however not the case.
 The balance between costs and returns becomes increasingly fine-tuned with larger and large $N$, which drives $c_{\rm max}$ successively closer to $\bar{c}$.

-Payoffs drop continuously with increasing per-unit costs, $c_i$, which mean that the $(1/N)^2$ scaling following from (\ref{TOC_E_i_optimal_bar_c}) holds at least for all $\bar{c}\le c_i<c_{\rm max}$.
-In general there is finite fraction of agents in the interval $\bar{c} \le c_i < c_{\rm max}$, typically about half the population is situated in this region.
-The payoffs of these agents are not just small, but functionally depressed, a situation denoted here as `catastrophic poverty'.
+Payoffs drop continuously with increasing per-unit costs, $c_i$, which means that the $(1/N)^2$ scaling following from (\ref{TOC_E_i_optimal_bar_c}) holds at least for all $\bar{c}\le c_i<c_{\rm max}$.
+In general there is a finite fraction of agents in the interval $\bar{c} \le c_i < c_{\rm max}$, typically about half the population is situated in this region.
+The payoffs of these agents are not just small, but functionally depressed, in the sense that payoff reduction is due to a specific functional dependency on $N$.
+This situation is denoted here as `catastrophic poverty'.

 The origins of catastrophic poverty can be traced to three properties of the dispersion relation $E(c_i)$: \begin{itemize} \item $c_{\rm max}$.
-There exist an upper boundary for the per-unit costs.
+An upper bound for per-unit costs exists.
 Investments become non-profitable above, with $E(c_{\rm max})=0$. \item $c_{\rm max}-\bar{c}\sim 1/N$.
-The mean per-unit costs approaches the upper bound when the number of agents increases.
+The mean per-unit costs approach the upper bound when the number of agents increases.
 Compare (\ref{TOC_c_bar_max}). \item $E(c_i) \sim (c_{\rm max}-c_i)^2$.
 A quadratic dispersion relation implies that payoffs vanish quadratically close to $c_{\rm max}$. \end{itemize} Any Nash state with a dispersion relation fulfilling these three properties is characterized by catastrophic poverty.
-We will show lateron that this is the case not only for the basic model specified by Eq.~(\ref{TOC_E_i}), but for a wide class of generic frameworks describing the exploitation of a common resource by selfish agents.
+We will show later on that this is the case not only for the basic model specified by Eq.~(\ref{TOC_E_i}), but for a wide class of generic frameworks describing the exploitation of a common resource by selfish agents.